Hansmu/udemy-aws/Readme.md

 * Having instances under an ASG means that if they get terminated for whatever reason, then the ASG will automatically create new ones for replacement, providing extra safety.
 * ASG can terminate instances marked as unhealthy by a load balancer (and hence replace them)

+**ASG - Scaling Policies**
+* Target tracking scaling
+    * Most simple and easy to set up
+    * Example: I want the average ASG CPU to stay at around 40%
+* Simple/Step scaling
+    * When a CloudWatch alarm is triggered (example CPU > 70%), then add 2 units
+    * When a CloudWatch alarm is triggered (example CPU < 30%), then remove 1 unit
+* Scheduled Actions
+    * Anticipate a scaling based on known usage patterns
+    * Example: increase the min capacity to 10 at 5 pm on Fridays

+**ASG - Scaling Cooldowns**
+* The cooldown period helps to ensure that your Auto Scaling Group doesn't launch or terminate additional instances before the previous scaling activity takes effect
+* In addition to default cooldown for Auto Scaling Group, we can create cooldowns that apply to a specific simple scaling policy
+* A scaling-specific cooldown period overrides the default cooldown period.
+* One common use for scaling-specific cooldowns is with a scale-in policy - a policy that terminates instances based on a specific criteria or metric.
+Because this policy terminates instances, Amazon EC2 Auto Scaling needs less time to determine whether to terminate additional instances.
+* If the default cooldown period of 300 seconds is too long - you can reduce costs by applying a scaling-specific cooldown period of 180 seconds to the scale-in policy
+* If your application is scaling up and down multiple times each hour, modify the ASG cooldown timers and the CloudWatch alarm period that triggeres the scale in.